dhope-scottlogic/blog/_posts/2024-02-19-setting_sustainability_nfrs.md

 </table>

 ## Formulating these
-Now I’ve presented some examples of NFRs, I’ll next consider how you might formulate some of the less obvious ones.
+Now I’ve presented some examples of NFRs, I’ll next consider how you might formulate some of the less obvious ones linking back to the advice in earlier sections.

 ### Web service estimates, e.g. “Service should generate N gCO2/user/day”
 If we are developing a new service, how do we come to a value for N?
 We’ve already presented 2 options: